Andrehatlo/notes/0.1 DM/SocialMarketing_3_Keywords.md

 ## What makes this Facebook Page Awesome?

-Check you courseenvy.com/best-facebook-pages
+Check courseenvy.com/best-facebook-pages and copy them

 - When landing on the page you know exactly what it is about
-  - Coverimage relevance (Lamper/belysning/egyptisk/handlaget/etc)
+  - Coverimage: relevance (Lamper/belysning/egyptisk/handlaget/etc)
-  - Logo description (Skjønner du hva produktet er utifra logoen?)
+  - Profile image: Logo description (Skjønner du hva produktet er utifra logoen?)
+  - Call to action button: What is it?
+Shop now?
+Email list etc?
+  - Posts: Engaging customers/Trending topics/customers LOVE contests/Add visitor posts

+How to find trending topics for FB posts?
+  - google.com/trends
+    - Use these keywords in your posts
-  -
+  - Hashtags.com
+    - Choose trending hashtags and use it in your posts